Alexandrine Veigele: Women's Progressive Union

-Veigele was, along with Margaret Sibthorp, a founder member of the Women's Progressive Union.
+Veigele was, along with Margaret Sibthorp, a founding member of the Women's Progressive Union.
 Her daughter later established the Women's International Progressive Union, with her mother serving as its honorary secretary.

 Later years and death

+In the 1901 United Kingdom census, Veigele was recorded as a widowed, naturalised British subject.

-Veigele's final years were marked by her daughter's illness and financial difficulties.
-She died in 1913 in Croydon, shortly after attempting to establish a new boarding house at Crowthorne.
+Veigele's final years were affected by her daughter's illness and financial difficulties.
+She died at St John's Home, Raynes Park, Surrey, in June 1913, aged 72, shortly after attempting to establish a boarding house at Crowthorne.
+She was buried at Morden Cemetery on 11 June.